victorgan/victorgan.github.io/_posts/2023-12-12-my-credit-card-system-in-2023.markdown

 Here’s when I really started getting into the game.
 My rate of getting cards was limited by two factors: my natural spend ($2.5k a month on rent) and the rule of thumb to only apply for a Chase business card every 3 months (known as riding the Ink Train).
 I want to stay under 5/24 to keep riding the Ink Train (90k SUB’s with no annual fee choo choo).
 Luckily, in the summer I got back to 1/24, so I applied for 2 more personal cards this year.

 I got the **Amex Gold** (90k SUB).
 I cancelled the Amex Platinum in 2023 because I wasn’t using enough credits naturally, which were quite a pain to keep track of.
 I didn’t downgrade the Plat to the Gold because then I wouldn’t have been able to get the Gold SUB, so my credit score took a small hit.
-So I got the Gold mainly for the close to all-time high SUB, to maintain Amex points, and for the marginal 1x increase in restaurant/grocery multiplier over the Citi Premier.
+I got the Gold mainly for the close to all-time high SUB, to maintain Amex points, and for the marginal 1x increase in restaurant/grocery multiplier over the Citi Premier.

 At this time, I took a trip and paid $200/night in cash for some rip-off Hilton hotel, and all I got was free breakfast from my Amex Plat.
 This made me reconsider my hotel strategy, and so I got the **Chase IHG One Premier** (140k SUB) and **Chase IHG One Premier Business** (140k SUB).
 I missed the higher 175k SUB on these, but I got these for the still high SUB and when you redeem points at IHG hotels you get the 4th night free.
 They also come with 40k free night certificates after the first year, so I wanted to get both close together so I can spend both of them in one trip in ongoing years.